 After the emergency is over, you are entitled to follow-up care to be sure your condition continues to be stable.
+It is important that you follow up with your primary care provider within 5 to 7 days after you receive emergency care.
+You will receive a call from our care team to help you obtain needed follow up appointments and obtain other helpful recovery benefits.
 Your doctors will continue to treat you until your doctors contact us and make plans for additional care.
 Your follow-up care will be covered by our plan.